LoulouNoLegend/NieR-Automata_RPC/README.md

 This project was made by modifying the [Crymachina RPC](https://github.com/Crymachina-modding/crymachina_rpc) mod.
 Visit this page to know how it all works and maybe make your own RPC project!

-Thanks to [Mashynn](https://github.com/KirigiriX) for helping me understand how Cmake works! :)
+Thanks to [Mashynn](https://github.com/KirigiriX) for helping me understand how Cmake works and also adapting the project to NieR! :)

 ## Overview